litter_screening Hyperuricosuria (HUU) in the Giant Schnauzer

 Mode of Inheritance

 The disease is believed to be an autosomal-recessive condition.
-This means that dogs that inherit two copies of the gene mutation (one from its mother and one from its father) will have an increased risk of developing the condition.
+This means that dogs that inherit two copies of the gene mutation (one from its mother and one from its father) will have an increased risk of developing the disease.

 Signs & Symptoms